pippayyy/pippayyy/README.md

 ### Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="30"/> I'm Pip!
 ---

-I didn't know programming was a thing a couple of years ago :star_struck: There's no shame in being the one with the non-techy background - that's what google is for!
+I didn't know programming was a thing a couple of years ago :star_struck: There's no shame in not having a *techy* background - that's what google is for!

 Data Analyst/Automation specialist/Developer - aspiring software engineer!